Intended Audience: Students of African politics

 For all who are tuned in to the developments in Niger and the resultant reaction from other world leaders and organizations, the crisis has brought to the fore many more questions about governance in African nations.

-1. Should President Mamadou Tandja have known that his own military could step in if he tried to stay in office longer that the constitution mandated?
+1. Should President Mamadou Tandja have known that his own military could step in if he tried to stay in office longer than the constitution mandated?

 2. Could fears of the military stepping in have prevented the actions of the president in helping modify Niger’s constitution in 2009?